Scroll 1 – The Prophet speaks

 Trinan didn’t stick around to see what would happen.
 He ran in the opposite direction of the guards and felt a sudden sickness come over him.
 His stomach hurt, and his body suddenly felt weak.
 He was having trouble escaping the guards.
 He wished they were understanding like the human he had just met.

 He fell to the ground, and the guards quickly surrounded him.
 He looked up, but his vision began to blur.
-One guard became three guards and their shouts sounded like one massive noise with no direction.
+One guard became three guards and their shouts sounded like one massive noise with no distinction.
 He could fell rough hands grab a hold of him and carry him.
 Soon, he was roughly thrown to the ground and was all alone.
 The sickness continued to overtake him, as he fell into a deep sleep.

 Outside the city walls, the wizard lied on the ground unable to move.
 He heard the commotion going on within the city and knew that the stiminite was in trouble of some sort.
 His spell must have worn off before Trinan was able to accomplish what he came for.
 This was the first time he had ever done a spell on a stiminite, so he wasn’t sure if there were any side effects.
 If there were, Trinan wouldn’t be able to escape and help him leave.